 Once the elk are running, your next task is to pick a weaker member of the herd.
 While hunting random elk can work, your best chance is testing the health of several different elk, and then picking the weakest to take down.

 To test the health of an elk: bite it.
 Get close to your target and, once the red jaws icon appears, you are in range to bite it.
-Use the SPACEBAR to bite.
-You will have to hold the SPACEBAR for several seconds to deal damage.
+Press and hold the SPACEBAR for several seconds to deal damage.
 To release your bite, stop pressing the SPACEBAR.